Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Methodology

 \subsection{Population Demographics Preprocessing}

 For population demographics analysis, we need to classify test units as belonging to either metropolitan or rural areas.
 We describe our approach in this section.

-The unit census FCC MBA dataset provides Federal Information Processing Standard (FIPS) census object identifiers for a subset of the test units in the study.
+The \gls{FCC} \gls{MBA} unit census dataset provides \gls{FIPS} census object identifiers for a subset of the test units in the study.
 The census object can be one of: block group, tract, county, state.
-For privacy reasons, the dataset only provides census objects with more than 1000 people.
-For example, if a test unit belongs to a census block group with fewer than 1000 people, a census tract will be used for the test unit instead.
-If the tract still has fewer than 1000 people, granularity decreases to county and eventually state level.
+For privacy reasons, the dataset only provides census objects with more than 1,000 people.
+For example, if a test unit belongs to a census block group with fewer than 1,000 people, a census tract will be used for the test unit instead.
+If the tract still has fewer than 1,000 people, granularity decreases to county and eventually state level.

 Census block groups are designed to contain a specific number of people and therefore provide little information regarding how densely populated an area is.
 For example, a few blocks in New York City would correspond to a single census block, while an entire town in rural America would also qualify as a census block.
-Therefore, in order to support an analysis of how users in more densely populated areas behaved relative to those in less densely populated areas, we focus on county-level populations.
+Therefore, in order to support an analysis of how users in more densely populated areas behaved relative to those in less densely populated areas, we estimate population density from county-level populations.

-FIPS census identifiers have a hierarchical structure where the first two digits refer to the state, while the subsequent three refer to the county within the state.
-Thus, to map test units to populations, we extract the county from each test unit's FIPS census identifier and map it to a population using the publicly-available 2019 US Census Bureau dataset \cite{census}.
-In this step, we must exclude approximately 180 test units that have a state-level census identifier only (counties with fewer than 1000 people).
+\gls{FIPS} census identifiers have a hierarchical structure where the first two digits refer to the state, while the subsequent three refer to the county within the state.
+Thus, to map test units to populations, we extract the county from each test unit's \gls{FIPS} census identifier and map it to a population using the publicly-available 2019 \gls{US} Census Bureau dataset \cite{census}.
+In this step, we must exclude approximately 180 test units that have a state-level census identifier only (counties with fewer than 1,000 people).

-Among the test units for which we were able to obtain county population, we focus specifically on those that have participated in the study since January 2019 (1692 test units in total), i.e., we exclude test units that have joined the FCC MBA program later.
+Among the test units for which we were able to obtain county population, we focus specifically on those that have participated in the study since January 2019 (1,692 test units in total), i.e., we exclude test units that have joined the \gls{FCC} \gls{MBA} program later.
 This helps ensure that when we compare 2019 and 2020 data, any changes that we observe will be due to external factors like the pandemic and not due to changing test unit sample size.